-Once sufficient background research was done, the team will progress to testing of the components and creating conceptual designs where multiple ideas will be implemented.
-The team will look to use parts from purchased hair-dryers in order to reduce costs; other needed parts will be ordered once designs are finalized.
-The team plans on constructing the circuit component of the hair dryer during the design-phase, because this is something where a majority of the work can be done simultaneously, and minor changes can be made as permanent designs come about.
+Once sufficient background research is done, the team will progress to testing of the components and creating conceptual designs where multiple ideas will be implemented.
+A hairdryer that is currently on the market and advertised as a quiet hair dryer was purchased and reverse engineered.
+The team will look to use parts from the purchased hair-dryers in order to reduce prototyping costs; other needed parts will be ordered once designs are finalized.
+The main components that will be recycled from the purchased hair dryer are the electrical components.
+The reason for this is that they are very universal in many hair drying devices and do not contribute to the noise produced.